mstksg/inCode/copy/entries/monad-plus-1.md

 = Left mempty`.
 Alternatively, if your Left is a String, you can just put in whatever default error message you want.

-However, if the failure
-type is a monoid, Either can be made in general a MonadPlus.
-Still, arguably, Either fulfills the "spirit" of MonadPlus, despite not being implemented as one.
-The main problem is that "fail"/"mzero", as defined, cannot take any parameters, so you cannot specify a "reason" for the failure.
-However, if you make your *own* Either MonadPlus instance and specify

 I know, it's an embarrassingly bad name, and it's like this is for historical reasons.[^alternative]  The name doesn't even hint at a fail/succeedness.
 But we're stuck with it for pretty much the entire foreseeable future, so when you